Jayijato258/DS-Legend-of-Aranna---return-to-Arhok-Legend/README.md

 # what is it about :

-This is a community effort to change the storyline and give a real sequel worthy of the name to Legend of Aranna.
+This is a community effort to change the storyline of the Return to Ahrok expansion and give a true sequel worthy of the name to Legend of Aranna.

 # Roadmap